 Click on your local campus below for campus parking information and resources.

-Check the Rural Transit site for more details.
+See the Rural Transit website for more information.

 Parking permits are required and can be obtained at the registrar's office.